-The African Small Mammal Symposia are organised every fourth year and since 2003 they are regularly held in tropical Africa.
+The African Small Mammal Symposia are organized every fourth year and since 2003 they are regularly held in tropical Africa.

 The aim of these meetings is to promote the communication among researchers and students, which are interested in various aspects of biology of African small mammals (mainly rodents, insectivores, bats, afrotherians, and small carnivores and primates), which are still significantly understudied compared to their larger relatives.